-- Preferably surgical discharge instructions and post-operative medication review along with setting up the Post-OE/OHE/Sx MPE should be done in the exam room.
+Preferably surgical discharge instructions and post-operative medication review along with setting up the Post-OE/OHE/Surgery MPE should be done in the exam room.

 For any concerns or questions on COVID-19 and pet health, clients to call our veterinary hospital phone number 306 244 2815

 Updates on COVID-19 pandemic could be accessed from this website by going on the homepage to Pet Health tab, then News.